Tools

 Resource-specific properties:

-• widgetDomain - Optional dedicated subdomain
+• domain - Optional dedicated subdomain for the widget's sandbox origin

 Handler Types